 Peak walking rate: $54

 Set on some severe land, the Mines delivers some dramatic holes that flow with the natural topography.
-DeVries’ natural bunkering sits perfectly into the landscape, providing strategic interest and beautiful aesthetics.
+DeVries’s natural bunkering sits perfectly into the landscape, providing strategic interest and beautiful aesthetics.
 The Mines is a mere 8 minutes from downtown Grand Rapids.

 Diamond Springs Golf Course – Mike DeVries – Hamilton, MI